pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 #### override
+Overrides selected parameters and returs a new Paremeter object.
 > override(parameters: [Parameters](../parameters), recursive: bool = false): [Parameters](../parameters)

 - **parameters**: [Parameters](../parameters) - Parameters with parameters to override the current values.